 - Craft a solid defense and take your case to trial if necessary.

-As an experienced attorney for theft arrest, Cody Villalon understands your rights under the law.
-This includes your right to remain silent during police questioning or in court and your right to have an attorney present when police want to ask you questions.
+As a dedicated defense attorney for theft arrest, Cody Villalon understands your rights under the law.
+This includes your right to remain silent during police questioning or in court and your right to have an experienced defense attorney present when police want to ask you questions.

 FAQs About Theft Charges